tymonaghan/djangotutorial/journal.md

  Actually, this is cooler than I realized - it not only has the ability to assign an existing question but it automatically includes the ability to add a NEW question through the admin page via a pop-up.
 Cool.

  This commit has the newer, better method, where we can include the Choice options "inline" in the same form as the Questions!
 Yeah, this is dope.

+ In this commit I switched from `StackedInline` to `TabularInline` for the ChoiceInline class.
+This takes up way less screen space and looks slick.